j-easy/easy-batch/src/main/resources/README.txt

     - Products statistics : An example of how to use CB4J to read a CSV file containing products data and calculate statistics about prices

+    - Book library : A use case of CB4J batch to load books data from a CSV file into a library database using Hibernate

 1- Build examples:
 ------------------------